MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ### [Aria plan](#tab/tabid-aria)

-The Aria plan is a monthly subscription plan to the IonQ Aria quantum computer.
-It also includes access to IonQ simulator and IonQ
+The Aria plan is a monthly subscription plan with access to the IonQ Aria 21-qubit quantum computer.
+The subscription also includes access to IonQ simulator and IonQ Harmony 11-qubit quantum computer.

 |Pricing | $25,000 (USD)/Month + Azure infrastructure costs |
 |---|---|